How to Become a Teacher in Maryland

 Prior to entering a teacher education program at a college or university, you may be required to take the Praxis Core Academic Skills for Educators tests to demonstrate your basic academic skills.

-Pass the Required Tests for Maryland
+Pass the Tests Required for Teacher Certification in Maryland

 Basic Skills Test

 Maryland requires that candidates pass the PPST (Pre-Professional Skills Test).
 However, the candidate will not be required to pass the PPST if he/she has earned sufficient scores on the SAT, ACT, or GRE.

 Candidates must also pass the appropriate Maryland Praxis II tests for each desired area of certification.
 The Praxis II is a subject area assessment.
 The test also assesses principles of learning as well as teaching foundations.
 In order to earn certification, candidates must pass the Praxis II exam specific to the area they want to become certificated in.

 Upon completion of all the requirements, the pertinent paperwork should be mailed to the Maryland Department of Education.

 - Official transcript(s) of all course work taken

 - Verification of completed teacher preparation program at an accredited school

 - Passing scores for the required certification tests